 The University maintains 343 one- and two-bedroom apartments at Daniell Heights.
 The apartments overlook campus and are convenient to both the campus and the Student Development Complex.
 Rates depend upon the type of contract and occupancy.
 All utilities, except for telephone, are provided.
 Residents who sign up for local phone service receive domestic long-distance service free.
 Every apartment is furnished, including an electric stove and refrigerator.
-Each building of six to eight apartments shares a free washer and dryer.
+Each building of six to eight apartments shares a washer and dryer for a small fee.

 Picnic tables and children's play areas are located throughout the apartment area.
 Other amenities include a basketball court, a sand volleyball court, high-speed computer access, an activity room, bike storage, and free bus service between the apartments and the main campus during the regular academic year.For more information please visit the website.

-Newly opened fall 2010, Michigan Tech will opened a 194-bed residential apartment building called the Hillside Place located in the on-campus residential community.
-Amenities include a cleaning service twice per month, gender-neutral housing, Internet, cable, phone, air conditioning, and in-floor heating.
+Michigan Tech opened a 192-bed residential apartment building in the fall 2010 called the Hillside Place located in the on-campus residential community.
+Amenities include a cleaning service twice per month, gender-neutral housing, Internet, cable, air conditioning, and in-floor heating.
 For more information please visit the website.

 Little Huskies Child Development Center is accredited by The National Association for the Education of Young Children.
 It is located on campus between the Gates Tennis Center and the U. J. Noblet Forestry Building on MacInnes Drive.
 Little Huskies research based curriculum encourages and supports the growth and development of young children, from infants to kindergartners, in a caring and nurturing environment.
 The center helps to attract and support world-class faculty, staff, and students.
 The center is one of the many people-focused work/life initiatives intended to provide an outstanding educational and work environment for Michigan Tech students, faculty, and staff.